marek-chadim/marek-chadim/README.md

 # Hi, and thanks for visiting my profile! 👋

-I’m an economics student focused on applied econometrics: feel free to check related coursework and useful resources below.
+I’m an economics student focused on applied econometrics: I track related coursework and list useful resources in the Econometrics repository below.